mfclarke/mfclarke.github.io/_posts/2015-08-23-nsdictionary-vs-dictionary.md

 Like, at least 2 times faster in both cases.
 Doh.

 In the first case, there's a performance hit every time you convert between bridged classes.
 You can't just bridge back and forth from NSDictionary to Swift Dictionary.
 And bridging to the Swift class doesn't mean it just automatically gets faster because it's now a Swift class.
-Which leads me to the second case: Swift's Dictionary just isn't that fast compared to NSDictionary.
+Which leads me to what makes the second case also not performant: Swift's Dictionary just isn't that fast compared to NSDictionary.
 "Blasphemy!" you cry.
 It's unfortunately true.
 Try it for yourself, it's way slower.
-I also benchmarked non-nested fetches (just a single valueForKey) and even there NSDictionary is much faster.
+I also benchmarked non-nested fetches (just fetching a value from a single dictionary) and even there NSDictionary is much faster.

 Bridges aren't what you think they are.
 They're quite different behind the scenes and if you have a function called a lot that uses Dictionaries, you'll unfortunately be better off with the legacy option for now.